King’s College London (KCL) is situated in a prime location beside the Thames River and

 been revitalized in recent years after a £20 million endowment to improve the

-university’s facilities.
+university’s facilities, now in the Somerset House.
 The Dickson Poon School of Law boasts the King’s Law

 Journal and the King’s Student Law Review – two respected law publications